meltyourface/blank/posts/League-with-the-Devil/Forming-Pacts-with-Infernal-Powers-A-Western-Esoteric-Journey/index.md

 Invocation requires a deep understanding and resonance with the infernal powers being invoked, such as specific demons or spirits.
 Throughout history, various grimoires and magical texts have outlined different methods and prayers for invoking these entities, often involving recitation of specific conjurations, utilization of sigils, and performance of ritual gestures.

-Consequences and benefits: The main consequence of improper consecration and invocation is the risk of misdirecting the ritual, leading to unpredictable and potentially dangerous results.
+**Consequences and benefits**: The main consequence of improper consecration and invocation is the risk of misdirecting the ritual, leading to unpredictable and potentially dangerous results.
 The benefits of proper consecration and invocation include establishing a strong and controlled connection to infernal powers and gaining their support for personal transformation and the realization of one's desires.

 3. Pledge and Pact